Innovative Eyewear, Inc. Annou - GuruFocus.com

 Innovative Eyewear is a developer and retailer of smart eyewear, which are designed to allow the users to remain connected to their digital lives, while also offering prescription eyewear and sun protection.
 The Company believes that traditional frames, no matter how attractive, do not possess the functionality that many eyeglass wearers need and want.
 Smart eyewear is a multifunctional product that addresses the needs of the optical, hearables and digital assistant markets.
 We believe that the Company's products are well positioned in this rapidly growing wearables ecosystem, with the mission to Upgrade Your Eyewear®.
 For more information, please visit www.lucyd.co.

 This press release contains certain forward-looking statements, including those relating to the anticipated timing of completion of the offering and other statements that are predictive in nature.
 Forward-looking statements are based on the Company's current expectations and assumptions.
 The Private Securities Litigation Reform Act of 1995 provides a safe-harbor for forward-looking statements.
 These statements may be identified by the use of forward-looking expressions, including, but not limited to, "anticipate," "believe," "continue," "estimate," "expect," "future," "intend," "may," "outlook," "plan," "potential," "predict," "project," "should," "will," "would" and similar expressions that predict or indicate future events or trends or that are not statements of historical matters, but the absence of these words does not mean that a statement is not forward-looking.
-These forward-looking statements include, but are not limited to, statements regarding the intended use of proceeds, expected date the Company's common stock and warrants will begin trading, the satisfaction of customary closing conditions and the expected date of the closing of the offering.
+These forward-looking statements include, but are not limited to, statements regarding the intended use of proceeds.
 The Company undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise.
 Important factors that could cause actual results to differ materially from those in the forward-looking statements are set forth in the Company's filings with the Securities and Exchange Commission, including its registration statement on Form S-1, as amended from time to time, under the caption "Risk Factors."

 Investor Relations Contact: